gvwilson/sdxjs/codegen/index.md

     as they are called and as they exit.

-2. Each time a function is called it adds a record to an array to record its name and the name at the top of the stack (i.e., the most-recently-called decorated function).
+2. Each time a function is called it adds a [%g record "record" %] to an array to record its name and the name at the top of the stack (i.e., the most-recently-called decorated function).

 ### Counting classical function definitions